-- We will develop effective working relationships with the headteacher, staff, parents, the local authority, the diocese, the local community, other schools and relevant agencies. - We will respect the remit of, and engage constructively with, relevant authorities and other schools. - We will express views openly, courteously and respectfully in all our dealings with other governors, the clerk and staff both inside and outside of meetings. - We will support the chair in their role of leading the board and ensuring appropriate conduct.
+- We will develop effective working relationships with the headteacher, staff, parents, the local authority, the diocese, the local community, other schools and relevant agencies. - We will express views openly, courteously and respectfully in all our dealings with other governors, the clerk and staff both inside and outside of meetings. - We will support the chair in their role of leading the board and ensuring appropriate conduct.